-The upshot is an emerging, new, social-purpose finance ecosystem
+The upshot is an emerging, new, social-purpose finance ecosystem .....

 For these investment funds to do their work, of course, they must find not only investors, but also investees-promising enterprises, whether for-profit or nonprofit, serving social and environmental purposes in a way that yields revenue as well as social good.
 And finding them they are.
-Indeed, a commercial revolution appears to be under way around the world at whatC.K.
-Prahalad termed the "fortune at the bottom of the pyramid," the base of the world's income scale where the vast majority of the world's population lives.
+Indeed, a commercial revolution appears to be under way around the world at of the pyramid," the base of the world's income scale where the vast majority of the world's population lives.
 Inventive entrepreneurs are finding ways to transform this population into avid consumers of solar panels, cell phones, eye-glasses, reusable sanitary napkins, and dozens of other basic commodities.